 While resource guarding behavior offered a cutting-edge advantage in a wild setting, in a domestic setting, resource guarding, especially when geared towards humans, remains a highly undesirable trait, to the point that, dogs showing signs of it, are at risk for euthanasia in a shelter environment.

 One would think that, after being selectively bred to perform various tasks alongside humans for hundreds of years, by now the tendency to resource guard in dogs would have gone extinct considering that humans have provided (and continue to provide) a steady provision of food with adequate caloric intake and have no interest in stealing the goodies doled out to them.
 Yet, resource guarding is still well and alive and it is demonstrated by the countless dog owners seeking help with this problem.

-Perhaps, this adaptive trait is just there, lingering somewhere just to come out should one day dogs have a need to fend for themselves as it happened during hurricane Katrina.
+Perhaps this adaptive trait is just there, lingering somewhere just to come out should, one day, dogs have a need to fend for themselves—as happened during Hurricane Katrina.

 Genetic or Learned Behavior?

-Is resource guarding the result of nature or nurture?
-Welcome to the nature or nurture debate!
-It may come naturally to assume that there must be a genetic component at play considering that puppies may resource guard mother dog's nipples when very young.
+It may be natural to assume that there must be a genetic component at play considering that puppies may resource guard a mother dog's nipples when very young.
 However, research reveals that behavior is influenced by both inheritance and interactions within the environment.